 - a small buffer when shooting in RAW and S-RAW

-(Which sure is the case with landscape/nature photography.)
+Which sure is the case with landscapes, weddings, and advertising photography.

-Thanks to the 36-megapixel sensor without an optical low-pass filter, this Nikon model provides the highest detail among all digital SLRs.
+Thanks to the 36-megapixel sensor without an optical low-pass filter, this model provides excellent color rendering and offers the highest detail of the image.

 Its pretty high burst rate and excellent autofocus allows you to use the D810 for reportage and documentary photography too.